 And this is what I would suggest to you if you were getting started with live streaming, or if you were looking to improve your videos is to check your framing so that you can make use of the real estate that you have, yeah, on the screen, because mistakes that I see people make with live streaming is that they’ll just turn on the camera, it will be crooked.

 They’ll be in a weird position and it’s not aesthetically pleasing.
 And does that really matter?
-Yes and no. So it doesn’t matter because, at the end of the day, they think that the most important is your content, right?
+Yes and no. It doesn’t matter because, at the end of the day, they think that the most important is your content, right?

-So that essentially wraps us up.
-So thanks for joining me today.
+That essentially wraps us up.
+Thanks for joining me today.
 I’m really excited to bring this video to you.
 If you found this video useful, give me a thumbs up and don’t forget to subscribe to this channel where I do a lot of tech reviews, social media training, and I live stream a lot about live streaming.

-So the link to the master class to sign up for the masterclass is in the description.
-So go ahead and check that out and thank you so much for joining me.
+The link to the master class to sign up for the masterclass is in the description.
+Go ahead and check that out and thank you so much for joining me.
 And I will see you at the next broadcast bye for now.